 The cubemap texture consists of six faces, with names given to them in accordance with the semi-axes of the coordinate system, which they crosses.
-Let the origin is in the center of the planet.
-Then the Y-axis is passing through the poles of the planet: the North pole is in the pos_y face, the South pole is in the neg_y face.
+Let the origin be the center of the planet.
+Then the Y-axis is through the poles of the planet: the North pole is on the pos_y face, the South pole is on the neg_y face.
 The X-axis is passing from left to right, i.e. the left face is neg_x, the right one is pos_x.
-The Z axis is passing towards the observer, i.e. the further face is neg_z, the closer face is pos_z.
-In the original cylindrical texture, this corresponds to: the upper bound is the North pole, the lower bound is the South pole, junction of the left and right boundaries runs vertically through the neg_x face, the central meridian runs vertically through the pos_x face, and the center of the cylindrical texture is located in the center of the pos_x face.
-Scan of the cubemap texture is standard:
+The Z axis is passing towards the observer, i.e. the far face is neg_z, the close face is pos_z.
+In the original cylindrical texture, this corresponds to: the upper bound is the North pole, the lower bound is the South pole, the junction of the left and right boundaries runs vertically through the neg_x face, the central meridian runs vertically through the pos_x face, and the center of the cylindrical texture is located in the center of the pos_x face.
+A scan of the cubemap texture is standard:

 Some planetary maps are not centered on the zero meridian.
-For example, it may run on the left boundary of the texture.
-In this case, you can set the longitude offset of 180°, to “rotate” the resulting cubic texture into the correct position: InputLatOffset 180.
+For example, it may run onto the left boundary of the texture.
+In this case, you can set the longitude offset of 180°, to “rotate” the resulting cubic texture to the correct position: InputLatOffset 180.

 Each face is organized as a set of tiles.
-Resolution of the tile is determined by the parameter TileWidth and must be no more than the resolution of the face.
+The resolution of the tile is determined by the parameter TileWidth and must be no more than the resolution of the face.
 For example, if TileWidth = 512, and the resolution of the face is 32768, then we’ll have 7 levels of tiles: Log2(32768/512) + 1 = 7.
-The levels are numbered from 0 to 6; the number of level is the first digit in the file name of the tile: (0_0_0.jpg, …, 6_63_63.jpg).
+The levels are numbered from 0 to 6; the number of levels is the first digit in the file name of the tile: (0_0_0.jpg, …, 6_63_63.jpg).
 The total resolution of each level is doubled sequentially, and the number of tile files is quadruplicating.
-Thus, we will have one tile of the level 0 (0_0_0.jpg) with resolution of 512 x 512.
+Thus, we will have one tile of level 0 (0_0_0.jpg) with resolution of 512 x 512.
 It will have the reduced image of the whole face.
-There will be 4 tiles of the level 1 (1_0_0.jpg … 1_1_1.jpg), each comprising a quarter of the entire face image.
-Resolution of each tile is again 512 x 512, thus the common resolution of the level 1 will be 1024 x 1024.
-The level 2 will have 16 tiles, and so on.
-The end (most detailed) level 6 will have 64 * 64 = 4096 tiles (512 x 512 each), with total resolution of 32768 x 32768.
+There will be 4 tiles of level 1 (1_0_0.jpg … 1_1_1.jpg), each comprising a quarter of the entire face image.
+Resolution of each tile is again 512 x 512, thus the common resolution of level 1 will be 1024 x 1024.
+Level 2 will have 16 tiles, and so on.
+The last (most detailed) level (6) will have 64 * 64 = 4096 tiles (512 x 512 each), with total resolution of 32768 x 32768.
 The second and third digits in the tile’s file name are vertical (v) and horizontal (u) indices.
 Indexing is carried out from the left to the right and from the top to the bottom.
-Here is the example picture of the first three levels (with tile resolution of 128 x 128):
+Here is the example picture of the first three levels (with tile resolution 128 x 128):